Pablo94/the_list/README.md

 This list is a public resource.
 It is a compilation of the names, github handles, and twitter handles of men shown to have participated in the harrassment of women.

+_Note that if the harrassment falls under the jurisdiction of the UK, you can report internet hate speech on the [Internet Hate Crime/Incident Reporting Form](https://secure.met.police.uk/hatecrime_internet/)._

 ## Why?

 A few reasons.